CausalReasoningBenchmark: A Real-World Benchmark for Disentangled Evaluation of Causal Identification and Estimation: Hosting and Maintenance

 \paragraph{Licensing and Access.} The benchmark metadata, evaluation code, and gold-standard identification specifications are released under the MIT license.
 The underlying datasets are redistributed under the terms of their original licenses; we provide attribution and licensing information for each dataset.

-\paragraph{Maintenance Plan.} We are committed to maintaining the benchmark over time.
-We plan to (i)~periodically add new queries and datasets as new reanalysis studies become available, (ii)~incorporate additional identification strategies (e.g., synthetic control, event studies), and (iii)~update the evaluation metrics based on community feedback.
+\paragraph{Maintenance Plan.} We plan to update the benchmark periodically: adding queries as new reanalysis studies appear, incorporating additional designs (synthetic control, event studies), and revising metrics in response to feedback.
 We welcome contributions from the community.